-When seated behind the wheel, carrying in a crossdraw position makes the draw much easier and faster and usually avoids any entanglements with the seatbelt.
+When seated behind the wheel, carrying in a crossdraw holster makes the draw much easier and faster and usually avoids any entanglements with the seatbelt.
 An ankle holster can also be much more accessible in a hurry while seated than a pistol carried in a traditional strong-side position.

 If you don’t want to change your carry position, try placing the shoulder restraint portion of the belt behind the butt of the gun, depending on where you usually position your holster.
 If your state has an open carry law you can also clear your cover garment in advance, minimizing that obstacle.

 There are also a variety of console- and seat-mounted holster systems that can keep your handgun quickly accessible, too.

 Clearing the Table